 Since USDA rolled out the Pandemic Assistance initiative in March, the Department has announced assistance to producers and agriculture entities through the following programs:

 - The Coronavirus Food Assistance Program (CFAP) supports America’s farmers, ranchers, and agricultural producers whose operations were impacted by the coronavirus pandemic.
-The signup period for CFAP is open through October 12, 2021.
+The signup period for CFAP 2 closed on October 12, 2021.
 Additional information is available at farmers.gov/pandemic-assistance/cfap.

 - The Dairy Donation Program (DDP) allocates $400 million to facilitate dairy product donations and reduce food waste.
 Under this new program, eligible dairy organizations partner with non-profit feeding organizations that distribute food to individuals and families.
 Those partnerships may apply for and receive reimbursements to cover some expenses related to eligible dairy product donations.
 Visit ams.usda.gov/services/ddp for additional information, including how to apply through USDA’s Agricultural Marketing Service.